markthomas93/gitpod-heroku-install/README.md

 Welcome USER_NAME,

-We have preinstalled all of the tools you need to get started.
+Use this workspace template when you need the Heroku command-line tools.
+Type `heroku` in the terminal window to run the Heroku toolbelt.

 Happy coding!